Black bear (Photo by Allison Haskell)

-As the name suggests this member of the bear family most commonly has black fur, however throughout its extensive range brown, cinnamon, blue-black and even white bears can be found.
-Adult males weigh about 297 lbs, while females are much smaller averaging 154 lbs.
+As the name suggests, this member of the bear family most commonly has black fur.
+However, brown, cinnamon, blue-black and even white bears can be found throughout its extensive range.
+Adult males weigh about 297 lbs, while females are much smaller, averaging 154 lbs.

 Where are they found?

-The species occupies approximately 60 percent of its historical range throughout North America stretching from northern Canada to Mexico.
-In wilderness areas black bears are usually active from dawn until dark, whereas those in close proximity to humans may be mainly nocturnal to avoid contact with people.
+The species occupies approximately 60 per cent of its historical range throughout North America, from northern Canada to Mexico.
+In wilderness areas black bears are usually active from dawn until dark.
+Those living near may be mainly nocturnal to avoid contact with people.

 What do they eat?

-Black bears are omnivores eating a wide variety of foods including insects, berries, nuts, fish and even small mammals and birds.
+Black bears are omnivores.
+They eat a wide variety of foods, including insects, berries, nuts, fish and even small mammals and birds.

 What is NCC doing to protect habitat for this species?